dsmiller95/dsmiller95.github.io/content/2020-02-07-cleanup-git-branches/index.md

 ## Done!

-Now any terminal that has access to regular Git commands will also have access to your new custom script
+Now any terminal that has access to regular Git commands will also have access to your new custom script, just type out `git clean-branches` and you're off!

 # Conclusion